 Though that isn’t all.
-One study on cordyceps pointed out data supporting that the mushroom supports sexual health in just about anyone because it exerts positive benefits on the endocrine system in general.
+One study on cordyceps pointed out data supporting that the mushroom promotes reproductive health in just about anyone.
+It does so because it exerts positive benefits on the endocrine system in general.

 The endocrine system, whether it’s in men or women, does the same thing: it helps to produce and balance hormones.

-And while cordyceps is known to help raise testosterone, one study shows that in women, it may help elevate estrogen, which takes care of a whole range of health issues in women.
+And while cordyceps is known to help raise testosterone, one study shows that in women, it may help elevate estrogen.
+What this means is that it takes care of a whole range of health issues in women too.
 This is especially interesting, considering it keeps estrogen levels steady in men, on the other hand.

-Its common name is “horny goat weed,” but its scientific name is epimedium.
-With a name like horny goat weed, it’s not a stretch to think such an herb is more geared toward the male half of the population, and that women may not be so drawn to it.
+Its common name is “horny goat weed,” but its scientific name is Epimedium.
+With a name like horny goat weed, it’s not a stretch to think the herb is geared toward men.

 Regardless of what it’s called, women have every right to be drawn to it, too.

-This is because epimedium restores not only testosterone levels in men, but it also restores estrogen in women, too, not unlike cordyceps.
-This was shown in a study in 2013, and could spell benefits to women with reproductive disorders, PMS issues, and more.
+This is because Epimedium restores not only testosterone levels in men, but also estrogen in women, too, not unlike cordyceps.
+This was shown in a study in 2013 and could spell benefits to women with reproductive disorders, PMS issues, and more.

-Yet another study later showed that, because of helping re-balance estrogen, epimedium also helped reduce the risk of osteoporosis caused by estrogen level drops, both of which often occur following menopause.
+Yet another study later showed that, because of helping re-balance estrogen, Epimedium also helped reduce the risk of osteoporosis.
+A drop in estrogen level can cause osteoporosis, both of which often occurs following menopause.